 Super Play!: utilizes a combination of play therapy techniques and foundational concepts of Michelle Garcia Winner's Social Thinking Superflex curriculum and emotional and self-regulation curriculum such as Leah Kruypers Zones of Regulation.
 Concepts are introduced through the use of fun games and interactive activities that encourage a deeper understanding of emotions within ourselves and others and how to manage them across settings with a variety of tools and strategies.

-Unwind Your Mind: A Cognitive Behavioral Therapy (CBT) group that targets self-monitoring, self-management, emotional awareness and the development of healthy coping skills to manage daily stressors and anxieties.
-Curricula used in this group will incorporate the 5 point scale, Zones of Regulation, Coping Cat, Mindfulness and other Social Emotional Learning (SEL) curricula.
+Unwind Your Mind: A Cognitive Behavioral Therapy (CBT) group that targets self-monitoring, self-management, emotional awareness, and the development of healthy coping skills to manage daily stressors and anxieties.
+Curricula used in this group incorporates the 5 point scale, Zones of Regulation, Mindfulness, and other Social Emotional Learning (SEL) curricula.
 Participants will explore trialing skills in a supportive setting and learn how to carry these skills outside of the therapy setting.

-Social Thinkers: utilizes Michelle Garcia Winner's Social Thinking Curriculum to target problem solving, social awareness, perspective taking and coping strategies.
+Social Thinkers: utilizes Michelle Garcia Winner's Social Thinking Curriculum, as well as other social-emotional curricula, to target problem solving, social awareness, perspective-taking, and coping strategies.

-Social Magic: utilizes a variety of social skills curriculum including Social Thinking, Zones of Regulation and The 5 Point Scale to focus on working with others, responsible decision-making, self-control and perspective taking.
+Social Magic: utilizes a variety of social skills curricula including Social Thinking, Zones of Regulation, and The 5 Point Scale to focus on working with others, responsible decision-making, self-control, and perspective-taking.

 Social Circles: A group developed for tweens and teenagers and loosely based on the Circles Forward curriculum.
 Social Circles teaches communication strategies to promote a safe space and build healthy peer relationships where everyone can feel connected and respected.
 Participants engage in guided conversations around various topics (coping skills, identity development, interpersonal conflict, school stress, etc.) while receiving social coaching.
 Social Circles groups promote self-reflection practices, social support seeking skills, conversation skills, collaborative problem-solving skills, and friendship building skills.

 Teen Esteem/Young Adult: utilizes a variety of curriculum including CBT-based therapeutic activities to build self-esteem and social skills through interactive activities.
-Group focuses on building a sense of community where participants can feel supported, safe and heard.
+The group focuses on building a sense of community where participants can feel supported, safe, and heard.

 This group may include community outings as scheduled by the group clinician.